-Using smaller segments rather than your whole list, you would be able to:
+Using smaller segments rather than your whole list, you would be able to target:

-– Target customers who bought a specific model or brand of printer, with ads for consumables for those printers.
+- Customers who bought a specific model or brand of printer, with ads for consumables for those printers

-– Target your highest spending customers with a dedicated budget and track the return individually.
+- Your highest-spending customers with a dedicated budget and track the return individually

-– Target customers that have had no contact and purchased nothing in the last 6 months with a discount voucher.
+- Customers that have had no contact and purchased nothing in the last six months with a discount voucher

-– Target parents of toddlers with ads for appropriate toys and gifts.
+- Parents of toddlers with ads for appropriate toys and gifts

 Many of the ad platforms still only have a manual upload process, so it’s quite likely you’ll need to export the data from your database as a CSV file in the correct format and upload it manually.
 Depending on how many changes there are in your data and how many new email addresses you might be adding, you might need to refresh the data weekly, bi-weekly or monthly.

 The more accurate and recent your data is, the better the results will be from your Pay per Click campaigns and the more accurate your tracking will be.